 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards (Government Auditing Standards), issued by the Comptroller General of the United States and the State Controller's Minimum Audit Requirements for California Special Districts.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audits of the Financial Statements section of our report.
-We are required to be independent of the Agency and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
+Those standards require that we plan and perform our audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.